GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

    context.
 This can be useful to visualize the amount of context rolls that occurred.

+-  **Color by context rolls.** Shows which events had their context rolled since the previous event.

+-  **Color by limiting factor.** Shows the largest limiting factor for the occupancy for any shader in that event.

 -  **Color by event.** Will show each event in a unique color.

 -  **Color by pass.** Groups events into different passes depending on